After an Alzheimer’s Diagnosis: Taking the Next Steps

 Being gentle with yourself as you go through this transition will make all the difference in your acceptance and quality of life.
 Gentleness and self-care during this transition may look like spending extra time with family and friends, writing or drawing, or mental health therapy.
 It could also include spending more time outdoors, seeking spiritual guidance, eating healthy, and staying physically active to reduce stress and boost endorphins.

 Seek and maintain support, connection, and community

 While friends and family members can be strong and supportive, it can be difficult when they don’t have firsthand knowledge of what you’re going through.
 This is where support groups offer a critical source of solidarity and community that will help you feel connected and truly understood.
 You can easily find support groups through the Alzheimer’s Association’s local chapter in your area, their online community, and their 24/7 helpline.
-Support groups can also be found at churches or synagogues, memory care facilities, and through local universities.
+Support groups can also be found at churches or synagogues, memory care facilities or memory care services for seniors like the ones at Pioneer Place Memory Haven – dementia care, and through local universities.
 There are also plenty of groups for spouses and loved ones as well.

 Staying active with loved ones and in your community will also help you protect against feelings of isolation and maintain your sense of normalcy and identity.
 Going to your regular fitness classes, enjoying movies and music, and joining in on local celebrations are all ways to help feel and stay connected.